noxan/chatgpt-plugin-template/README.md

 ## Documentation

 The api documentation is automatically generated from your code.
 You can view the documentation by visiting [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) in your browser.

+## Inspiration

+This plugin template is inspired by the official [ChatGPT plugin example](https://github.com/openai/plugins-quickstart).